Aunt Sea

 Pause and Notice.

 The first step is to interrupt the autopilot response.
-This is where we pause, take a breath, and notice what’s happening inside - in the body, in the moment, without judgment.
+This is where we pause, take a breath, and notice what's happening inside - notice our body cues and nervous system states in the moment, without judgment.

 Anchor